francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 Angular Material 2 comes with 4 pre built themes: `indigo-pink`, `deeppurple-amber`, `purple-green` and `pink-bluegrey`.

 You can replace `indigo-pink.css` with any of the options mentioned above.

+> By using `ng add @angular/material`, the theme will be automatically imported in `angular.json`, so no need to add to your css or scss.

 ### Material Icons